BGforgeNet/bg2-tweaks-and-tricks/tweaks-and-tricks/readme.txt

 Example 2: you drink a potion of fire resistance and use a scroll of fire resistance.
 Now you have +100% fire resistance.

 #### Starting bags
 AKA inventory management painkiller.
 In both Candlekeep and Irenicus dungeon, you can find a few bags to start the adventure with.
 In Candlekeep, talk to Thorius.
 In dungeon, check the painting.

 ##### Gem, scroll, potion, ammo (GSPA)
 Provides you with 4 basic bags.

 ##### GSPA + holding
 Same 4 bags, and a bag of holding.

 ##### GSPA + holding, bottomless
 Same 5 bags, all bottomless.

 #### Add BG1 tomes stats bonuses to new BG2 characters
-To brand new BG2 charaters, gives the stat bonuses that they were supposed to gain in BG1.
+To brand new BG2 charaters, gives the stat bonuses that they were supposed to gain from tomes in BG1.
+The subcomponents are self-describing.
+##### Each stat gets +1
+##### Each stats except Wisdom gets +1, Wisdom gets +3

 ## Installation
 - Download the [archive](https://github.com/burner1024/BG2-cheese-of-use/archive/master.zip)